-- Statement of Purpose: Submit a concise (minimum 500 words, may vary for each program) essay describing his/her primary interest of study and objective in pursuing this degree at Minot State University.
+- Statement of Purpose (SOP): A concise (minimum 500 words, may vary for each program) essay describing his/her primary interest of study and objective in pursuing this degree at Minot State University.
 In particular, your essay should be as specific as possible in describing your interests, relevant education, research, commercial, government, or teaching experience.
 There is a specific upload section in the application for the SOP.

 - Resume: Only required for the following programs: School Psychology, Information Systems, Management, and Sports Management.
 There is a specific upload section in the application for the resume.

 - A recommendation provider is an individual who will complete and submit the MSU Recommendation Form on your behalf.